Gun Permits Lawyer New Jersey

 Many citizens of New Jersey enjoy hunting or sport shooting but went through a process before they could enjoy their Second Amendment right to keep and bear arms.
 This is because New Jersey is known to have strict gun laws in comparison to other states around the country.
 It is first important to note that a Firearm Purchaser Identification Card (FPIC) is required in order to purchase rifles, shotguns, and long guns.
 Before purchasing a handgun, a separate permit known as a Handgun Purchase Permit (HPP) is required.
 These permits will generally be issued by your city’s police department and will expire within 90 days of being issued.
 It is very important to fill out the applications fully and accurately before submitting them to your local police chief.
 There is also a small fee to apply, plus the cost to be professionally fingerprinted.
 Oftentimes, applications are denied based on inaccurate or incomplete information.
 Background checks are done through the State Bureau of Identification.

-Having an attorney on your side to look over your application and provide guidance on how to answer certain questions can be beneficial.
+Having a New Jersey gun permit lawyer on your side to look over your application and provide guidance on how to answer certain questions can be beneficial.
 If you satisfy the criteria set forth by the state of New Jersey, your permit must be issued within 30 days.
 In reality, the process often takes much longer.
 If your application for a purchaser's permit is denied, you may appeal that denial.
 Keep in mind, these permits are for owning and purchasing a firearm, not to carry a firearm.

 Did you know: